abilioesteves/health-checker/README.md

 # Developer

-Launch it dast by running:
+Launch it fast by running:

 ```
 docker-compose up -d local